AR-k12code/eSchoolUpload/README.md

 .\eSchoolDownload.ps1
   -username 0000username
   -reportname "studentemails"             #Files that have a specific name
   -reportnamelike "HomeAccessPasswords"   #Files that have the timestamp put at the end.
 This will download the latest version.
+  -rawfilename "REG_CONTACT.csv"          #Specify the exact filename to download.
+Not the Name displayed in eSchool.
   -outputfile                             #Path to place downloaded file.
 If not specified it will use the filename from eSchool.
   -InterfaceID                            #Your Download Definition.
 This will create the file specified by reportname.
 Script waits until all tasks are complete.
 This must be 5 characters.
 If you have a 3 character InterfaceID you must character pad it with spaces.
 Example:"WEB  "
 ````